DCPROGS/DCSTATS/README.md

 # DC Stats for Mac
-macOS implementation of David Colquhoun's Statistiscs Tools
+macOS version of David Colquhoun's Statistiscs Tools, written in Python

-All of the work porting from original FORTRAN was done by Remigijus Lape at UCL.

-This implementation takes advantage of the nice Tkinter implementation in macOS.
+All of the work porting to Python from original FORTRAN was done by Remigijus Lape at UCL.
+This port takes advantage of the nice Tkinter implementation in macOS.

-Working out of the box on MacOS X 10.8 - 10.12

-Python version 2.7.10 (packaged with macOS)
+Working out of the box on MacOS X 10.8 - 10.12 with no dependencies.
+Expected to work with Python version 2.7.10 (packaged with macOS) or Python 3.

-Go to the terminal and type:
+To run, open the Terminal, navigate to the DC-Stats-for-Mac directory and type:

   python DC_Stats.py

-You can do a randomization test on continuous or binomial data, and look at Fiellers theorem too.
+You can do a randomization test on continuous or binomial data, and look at Fiellers theorem for the standard deviation of a ratio too.
+For continuous randomization test, rudimentary information about effect size (Hedges' unbiased d and its approximate confidence interval) is also included in the output.

-Data from Excel should be saved in two columns as tab-delimited text.
+To use data from Excel, save it in two columns as tab-delimited text.

+This software is under development.
+Output is not fully tested, and therefore you should exercise caution if you plan to use the results for production / publication.